tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Scoped_ptr
 ###How it's managed:
 As inferred by the name, a scoped pointer will be deleted when it goes out of scope.
-Simply put, a scope can be viewed as everything in between at set of curly braces; for instance, everything inside a function has its own scope.
+Simply put, a scope can be viewed as everything in between at set of curly braces.
+For instance, everything inside a function has its own scope.
 Inside of a function (or class), any declared scoped pointers will be deleted when the function is destructed.

 ###General Rules: